Save up to 25%… Shop Our Birthday Sale Now!

 What useful properties does this mushroom have?

-Turkey tail extract can also benefit pets.
-Many veterinarians are adding turkey tail extract to their arsenal of tools because it is an effective, safe, and natural way to support the well-being of our beloved animals.
+Turkey tail extract can also provide health benefits to pets.
+Many veterinarians are recommending it to pet owners because it is an effective, safe, and natural way to support the well-being of our beloved animals.

 Lobster mushroom